-In the current version of Open OODB, the schema is specified as a collection of C++ classes and transactions are specified as C++ programs, or as OQL programs that are compiled to C++ programs.
+In the alpha release of Open OODB, the schema is specified as a collection of C++ classes and transactions are specified as C++ programs, or as OQL programs that are compiled to C++ programs.
 Recall that objects and transactions in the RTSORAC model have additional features beyond those supplied by C++ classes and programs.
+RTSORAC objects have attributes with value, time and imprecision fields, they have the ability to express constraints, and they have a compatibility function.
+RTSORAC transactions can express preconditions, postconditions, and constraints on operations, such as timing constraints.
 To support these additional capabilities, we have added two additional interfaces to Open OODB: a graphic interface to specify classes for RTSORAC objects, and real-time extensions to the standard SQL query language to specify RTSORAC transactions.

 Graphic RTSORAC Schema Specification.
-A schema in our extended Open OODB prototype is specified as classes for RTSORAC objects which are translated to C++ code suitable to execute on the extended Open OODB system.
+A schema in our extended Open OODB prototype is specified as classes for RTSORAC objects.
+The interface translates these classes to C++ code suitable to execute on the extended Open OODB system.
 Specification of these classes is done with a graphic interface programmed with X-windows and Motif.
-The graphic interface directs database schema specification while following Rumbaugh's OMT model [12] for object-oriented design with additional real-time features [20].
-The interface is a version of a Motif-based software package called Object-Oriented Designer from Pusan University, Korea, extended to provide facilities to define the RTSORAC model features that must be added to C++ classes.
+The graphic interface directs database schema specification while following Rumbaugh's OMT model [Rum91] for object-oriented design with additional real-time features [TS94].
+The interface is an extended version of a Motif-based software package called Object-Oriented Designer from Pusan University, Korea.
+The original Object-Oriented Designer supports class creation and C++ code generation following the OMT practices.
+Our augmented package provides facilities to define the RTSORAC model features that must be added to C++ classes.

 Our prototype implementation provides attributes having only floating point value fields.
 We have designed the capability to create arbitrary real-time attribute classes by using the type of the value field as an argument to a C++ template that provides time and imprecision capabilities.
-The compatibility function and constraints are added to classes through a special tool [11] that can be selected from the graphic interface menu.
+The compatibility function and constraints are added to classes through a special tool that can be selected from the graphic interface menu.
 The tool parses the specification of a schema object and computes a default compatibility function based on affected sets of methods (see Section 2.1).
-It then interacts with the schema designer to incorporate semantic information into the compatibility function.
+It then interacts with the schema designer to incorporate semantic information into the compatibility function and to add constraints, such as temporal consistency requirements, to the class.